Doop (song): Critical reception

-Larry Flick from Billboard wrote, "European pop smash finally gets a shot at stateside success.
+Larry Flick from Billboard magazine wrote, "European pop smash finally gets a shot at stateside success.
 Mostly instrumental romp combines a steady dance beat with classic ragtime music to blasting effect.
 Crashing cymbals and brassy horns will keep the summer vibe alive on top 40 and rhythm-crossover radio.
 Icing on the cake are 'doop-doop' vocal samples and live marching drum rolls."
 Tom Ewing of Freaky Trigger noted that "while it's never anything more than 'the Charleston with a donk on it', it's also far more generous with its hooks and energy than one-line descriptions suggest.
 It does enough with its squealing horns and showy, tumbling drum samples that the entry of the scoo-be-doo vocals feels like a delightful bonus."
+In his weekly UK chart commentary, James Masterton wrote, "Quite why a piece of instrumental jazz should have become so big is really one to puzzle at, yet it is an astoundingly brilliant record and as a national talking-point has to be fancied for a No.1 position next week."

-James Masterton wrote in his weekly UK chart commentary, "Quite why a piece of instrumental jazz should have become so big is really one to puzzle at, yet it is an astoundingly brilliant record and as a national talking-point has to be fancied for a No.1 position next week."
 Maria Jimenez from Music & Media remarked that the single "takes the old charleston and drops it into a '90s dance music context."
-Andy Beevers from Music Week rated the song four out of five, adding that "this unlikely combination of Nineties house sounds and Twenties Charleston/ragtime rhythms" has been "creating dancefloor mayhem ever since."
+Andy Beevers from Music Week gave the song a score of four out of five, adding that "this unlikely combination of Nineties house sounds and Twenties Charleston/ragtime rhythms" has been "creating dancefloor mayhem ever since."
 He concluded, "There is bound to be strong DJ demand for the track, which could crossover in a big way thanks to its novelty value."
 Sylvia Patterson from Smash Hits gave "Doop" three out of five, writing, "Ludicrously catchy mickey-mouse rave-up sensation featuring someone playing the spoons, someone on the party blower with a feather on the end of it and Rolf Harris on the stylophone."
+In 2011, the song placed third in an NME list of the "25 most annoying songs ever".

 Chart performance

-"Doop" went on to become a major hit on the charts on several continents.
-It remains the group's most successful song to date, peaking at number one in the United Kingdom for three weeks in March 1994, starting from its second week on the UK Singles Chart.
-In its third week at No. 1, it prevented Bruce Springsteen from achieving what could have been his first UK No. 1 with "Streets of Philadelphia".
+"Doop" peaked at number one in the United Kingdom for three weeks in March 1994, starting from its second week on the UK Singles Chart.
 It also topped the UK Dance Singles Chart.
-Additionally, it made the top 10 charts in Finland (number three), Germany, Hungary, Ireland (number two), Norway, Poland, Spain (number three) and Switzerland (number two), as well as on the Eurochart Hot 100, where the song soared to number three.
-Outside Europe, "Doop" peaked at number two on the US Billboard Hot Dance Club Play chart, number five in Australia and was also a top 10 hit in Israel.
-The single was awarded with a gold record in Australia and the United Kingdom, with a sale of 35,000 and 400,000 units.
+The single entered the top 10 of the charts in Finland, Germany, Hungary, Ireland, Norway, Poland, Spain, and Switzerland, as well as on the Eurochart Hot 100, where the song peaked at number three.
+Additionally, "Doop" was a top-20 hit in Austria, Denmark, France and the Netherlands.
+Outside Europe, the song reached number two on the US Billboard Dance Club Play chart, number five in Australia, and the top 10 in Israel.
+The single was awarded with a gold record in Australia and the United Kingdom.